SimonVaughanDataAndCode/tonic/README.md

 One usually aims for a value in the range 0.1-0.8.

 Now check the behaviour of the chains.
 The chain_diagnosis() function plots, for each parameter of the posterior, the traces of each walker (gw) or chain (mh), the ACFs and the distributions.
-For more details of what is show, see the built-in help.
 ```R
   tonic::chain_diagnosis(chain)
 ```